the-turing-way/the-turing-way/templates/chapter-template/chapter-content/chapter-checklist.md

 <!-- IMPORTANT!

-- Use this template to create for your chapter's checklist.
-This file should after the main content of your chapter, but before the resources section.
+- Use this template to create your chapter's checklist.
+This file should come after the main content of your chapter, but before the resources section.

 BEFORE YOU GO